jborichevskiy/up-and-to-the-right/content/now.md

 settled into a year-long lease in Boulder, Colorado

-thinking about digital writing, therapy, and journaling.
+thinking about collaboration, therapy, and journaling.
 Occasionally all at once

 falling in love with an amazing woman